 Executive Orders or Regulatory Actions Impacting Exports or Re-exports to China

 In 1990, the U.S. Congress passed P.L.
 101-246, Title IX of which is commonly referred to as the “Tiananmen Square Sanctions.”
 Among other things, this law restricts the U.S. licensing of exports and re-exports of crime control and crime detection equipment and instruments listed in the EAR to China, as well as the licensing of defense articles and defense services subject to the International Traffic in Arms Regulations (ITAR).
-These restrictions apply regardless of the end-user in China.
-The prohibition on exports of munitions to China remains in place.
+These restrictions apply regardless of the end-user in the PRC.
+The prohibition on exports of munitions to the PRC remains in place.

 The Foreign Investment Risk Review Modernization Act of 2018 (FIRRMA) expands the jurisdiction of the Committee on Foreign Investment in the United States (CFIUS) to address growing national security concerns over foreign exploitation of specific investment structures, which traditionally have fallen outside of CFIUS jurisdiction.
-While China is not explicitly mentioned in FIRRMA, there will be an impact on Chinese investment in the United States.
-CFIUS has greater visibility of Chinese investment into the United States, which in turn will lead to heightened scrutiny of potential Chinese investments in areas related to critical technologies, critical infrastructure, businesses with sensitive personal data, and certain types of real estate transactions.
+While the PRC is not explicitly mentioned in FIRRMA, this can impact PRC investment in the United States.
+CFIUS has greater visibility of PRC investment into the United States, which in turn will lead to heightened scrutiny of potential PRC investments in areas related to critical technologies, critical infrastructure, businesses with sensitive personal data, and certain types of real estate transaction.

 Other U.S. agencies regulate exports of more specialized items.
 For example, the U.S. Department of State’s Directorate of Defense Trade Controls administers U.S. export controls covering defense articles and defense services that appear on the U.S. Munitions List under the ITAR.
 Information on U.S. Department of State export licensing procedures, the ITAR, and the Arms Export Control Act can be found at Tel: (202) 663-1282.